 The Drowned Earth: 4000 AD, After The Thaw

-What would the world map look like if all the polar ice would melt?
+What happens when all the polar ice melt?
+What would the world map look like after a maximum sea level rise?
 And how long does it take to get there?
 These are interesting questions now that climate change is – finally – on the political agenda.
 And as a cartographer, I could not resist the temptation to visualize the worst case scenario.

 When the Greenland ice sheet melts, the sea level rises 7 meters, when the ice melts in Antarctica it causes a rise of 58 meters.
 So together that makes 65 meters.
 But that is an average.